OcelotBabou/Quartz/content/2-The World/Regions/Locations/Bloodstone Valley.md

 **History:**

 The history of Bloodstone Valley is steeped in blood and conflict.
 For centuries, it has served as the primary arena for resolving disputes among the giants and ogres of Phemus Reach.
-According to legend, the valley was first consecrated as a battleground by the Earth titans [[Siar]] and [[Thear]], who used it to settle a major conflict over leadership.
+According to legend, the valley was first consecrated as a battleground by the Earth titans [[Siar]] and [[Kair]], who used it to settle a major conflict over leadership.
 Since then, it has become the traditional site for ritual combat, where strength and prowess determine leadership and resolve grievances.
 The red rocks are said to be stained with the blood of countless warriors, giving the valley its ominous name.

 **Significance:**